Jang Wooyoung

-Jang Woo-young (born on April 30, 1989), better known mononymously as Wooyoung, is a South Korean singer, songwriter, dancer, and actor.
+Jang Woo-young (born April 30, 1989), known mononymously as Wooyoung, is a South Korean singer, songwriter, dancer, and actor.
 In 2008, he debuted as a member of 2PM, a boy band currently managed by JYP Entertainment.
 He debuted as a solo artist with his first extended play, 23, Male, Single, in July 2012.
-As of 2025, he has released a total of six EPs.
+As of 2026, he has released a total of six EPs and one compilation album.
 He has also composed several songs for 2PM and other artists.

 Following his discharge from his mandatory military service in 2020, Jang has worked as a television personality on various Korean variety shows such as Beat Coin, I Can See Your Voice, and Street Man Fighter.
 He is currently a cast member for the Netflix variety program Screwballs.
 He is also known for his role as Jason in the 2011 South Korean drama Dream High.

 Early life and education

 Born and raised in Busan, Jang enjoyed dancing from a young age but was forced to hide his interest from his father, who had strongly disapproved of his ambitions to become a dancer due to the lack of job stability.
 In 2007, he secretly applied for JYP Entertainment's first open audition and uploaded clips himself dancing on the website Mgoon, an early Korean predecessor of YouTube.
 He eventually beat thousands of applicants and placed first, with future Highlight member Yoon Doo-joon placing second.

 Upon moving to Seoul to begin training under JYP Entertainment, he attended Seoul Institute of the Arts as a dance major.
 In 2009, he began an undergraduate degree in broadcasting at Howon University, the same university his bandmates Lee Jun-ho and Hwang Chan-sung attended.